-What is the objective of a financial advisor elevator pitch?
+What is the objective of an elevator pitch?

 Admit it, your elevator pitch is probably crap because most people’s are.
 I can’t blame you; the marketing industry has done a heck of a bad job teaching the financial advisor elevator pitch.
 They taught financial advisors to do this in a very egocentric way, that involves a high quantity of information much higher quantity than needs to be.
 I think it stinks.